Vastav1812/Daliy-Expense-Sharing-Application/README.md

 ### **Features**

 - **User Management**:
-  - Users can register with their email, name, and mobile number.
+  - Users can register with their name, email, password and mobile number.
+  - Users can login with existing email, password.
+  - Users can delete their id's.
+  - Users can update their name, email, password and mobile number.
   - User authentication via JWT tokens.

 - **Expense Management**:
-  - Users can add expenses.
+  - Users can add,update,delete expenses.
   - Expenses can be split using three methods:
     - **Equal**: Split equally among all participants.
     - **Exact**: Specify the exact amount each participant owes.